DrJosh9000/yarn/README.md

    }
    ```

+## Usage notes

+Note that using a Yarn Spinner 1.0 compiler will result in some unusual
+behaviour when compiling Yarn Spinner 2.0 source.
+For example, `<<jump .. >>`
+will be compiled as a command that your `DialogueHandler` must implement.
+Your implementation of `Command` may safely call `SetNode` on the VM.

-In a more typical game, `vm.Run` would happen in a separate goroutine.
-To avoid
+In a typical game, `vm.Run` would happen in a separate goroutine.
+To avoid the
-the VM delivering all the lines and options at once, your `DialogueHandler` is
+VM delivering all the lines and options at once, your `DialogueHandler` is
-free to block execution - for example, on a channel operation:
+allowed to block execution - for example, on a channel operation:

 ```go
 type MyHandler struct {